-Mark previously studied as an Undergraduate at the University Of Sheffield, School of Law.
-He then proceeded to study the Bar Professional Training Course (BPTC) at Nottingham Law School in 2013, graduating in 2014.
-He was called to the Bar in 2014 by the Honourable Society of the Middle Temple.
+Mark obtained a first class LLB (Hons) from The University Of Sheffield, School of Law.
+He then proceeded to be called to the Bar by the Honourable Society of the Middle Temple.
+Subsequently, Mark completed his LLM with Distinction.

 Mark’s main research interests are focused in the areas of: